GeoThai/npm-packages/README.md

 ![NPM Version](https://img.shields.io/npm/v/geothai)
 ![License](https://img.shields.io/badge/license-MIT-green)

-Welcome to the **GeoThai NPM Packages** repository! 🌟 This repository provides an npm package for Node.js that allows you to retrieve detailed geographic data of provinces, districts, and subdistricts in Thailand.
+Welcome to the **GeoThai NPM Packages** repository! 🌟 This repository provides an npm package for Node.js that allows you to retrieve detailed geographic data of provinces, districts, subdistricts, and postal code in Thailand.

 ## 📦 Overview